Alexandra, New Zealand: History

 In 1878, the Clutha river flooded many towns including Clyde and Alexandra.
 The Manuherikia valley "resembled an inland sea".
 As a result of this event, the Alexandra suspension bridge was constructed between 1879 and 1882 after the bridge at Clyde failed in the 1878 flood.
 The Otago Central Railway line from Dunedin into Central Otago reached Alexandra in December 1906.

 Originally referred to as "Alexandra South" to distinguish it from a North Island town with the same name, the word "South" was dropped in 1867 after the North Island town was renamed to Pirongia.
 It was known to miners of the day by several names: the "Lower Township", the "Junction Township", and "Manuherikia".
 (The "Upper Township" was Dunstan, now Clyde.)

-Many orchards were destroyed in the 1980s as a result of construction, 10 km upriver, of the Clyde High Dam, which is the country's third largest hydroelectric power station.
+Many orchards were destroyed in the 1980s as a result of construction, 10 km upstream, of the Clyde High Dam, which is the country's third largest hydroelectric power station.
 The railway line was closed after the completion of the Clyde Dam in 1990 and the lines were removed in 1990.
 In 2000, the Otago Central Rail Trail was opened allowing mountain bikers and walkers to traverse the rail corridor from Clyde through Alexandra and on to Middlemarch.